jackdbd/hokuto-no-ken-api/hokuto_flask/README.md

 pipenv install
 ```

-Otherwise, if you want to be able to test the code, use the code formatter and run gunicorn locally:
+Otherwise, if you want to be able to test the code and use the code formatter:

 ```sh
 pipenv install --dev